phenax/bslock/README.md

 # bslock - simple screen locker
-A better simple screen locker utility for X
+A better simple screen locker utility for X (Fork of slock)

 ## How is it different from slock
 * A clean keypress feedback